ZipCrc C++ Reference Documentation

 void put_DebugLogFilePath(const char *ansiOrUtf8Str);

-3. there is an internal problem (bug) in the Chilkat code that causes the hang.
+- An internal bug in the Chilkat code causing the hang.

 LastErrorHtml